 Maple Sriracha Roasted Nuts

-- 2 cups unsalted nuts almonds cashews, pecans, walnuts, or a mix
+- 2 cups unsalted nuts (such as almonds, cashews, pecans, walnuts, pistachios, or a mix)

 - 3 tablespoons maple syrup